 Travel agencies do still exist but have evolved since the pre-internet era.
 In fact, because of the proliferation of travel information on the internet, it is easy to become overwhelmed with all of the options.
-Professional travel agents today do much more than making reservations.
+The preferred name for our profession has become travel advisors rather than travel agents because we do much more than making reservations.
 We are advisors that take the time to understand your particular needs and craft a personalized travel experience for you.
-A travel advisor/agent provides consistency throughout the planning process—you talk to the same person every time.
+A travel advisor provides consistency throughout the planning process—you talk to the same person every time.
 And in the unfortunate event that you should run into problems during your travels, I’m here to help you resolve those problems.

 While there are still some brick-and-mortar travel agencies around, 70% of travel advisors work from home.
 Our clients don’t necessarily live in the same town as us.
 This arrangement allows today’s travel agents to specialize in different niches.
 Travel agents can specialize in a certain demographic, a type of travel, specific destinations, or something else.
 Read more about my niche here.

 Some people hesitate to use a travel advisor because they fear it will cost too much, and asking about fees is sometimes uncomfortable.
 I hope to remove some of that awkwardness by discussing my fees here.

 Big Rock Travel is a client-centric company.
 It is not the kind of travel agency that sells only those suppliers who pay commission.
 Instead, as your personal travel advisor, I put the needs of you, my client, first.
 Because of this approach, it is sometimes necessary for me to supplement supplier commissions with a Non-Refundable Planning Fee in order to be fairly compensated for my time and effort.
 The amount of the fee depends on several factors, including how detailed the itinerary will be.
 I will quote the fee after a free consultation.